63Klabs/atlantis/README.md

 - [Serverless Image Resizing using Sharp on Lambda](https://github.com/chadkluck/serverless-image-resizer) (chadkluck/serverless-image-resizer)
 - [Serverless Remote Falcon API Proxy](https://github.com/chadkluck/serverless-remote-falcon-api-proxy) (chadkluck/serverless-remote-falcon-api-proxy)

-### Create Repos that are Ready to Deploy
+### Create Repos that are *Ready-to-Deploy-and-Run*

-All starters and **Ready-to-Deploy-and-Run** applications are configured to deploy immediately, even if it is a simple default "Hello, World"-type configuration.
+All starters and **Ready-to-Deploy-and-Run** applications are configured to deploy and run immediately.

 Application Starters are available directly from the `create_repo.py` script.